gluonhq/gluon-samples/HelloPi/README.md

 Read about getting started with JavaFX on Embedded [here](https://docs.gluonhq.com/#platforms_embedded)

-Note that Gluon applications can run on JVM/HotSpot on ARM devices (32/64 bits) but native images can be created only for AArch64 (64 bits).
+Note that Gluon applications can run on JVM/HotSpot on ARM devices (32/64 bits) but native images currently can be created only for AArch64 (64 bits).

 ## Quick Instructions

-We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
+We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, embedded, android and iOS.
 Please follow the prerequisites as stated [here](https://docs.gluonhq.com/#_requirements).

+While running this sample on a JVM can be done directly from the Raspberry Pi (both 32 and 64 bits), the following instructions are mainly describing how to cross-compile and remote deploy a native image from a desktop Linux machine (x86_64) to a Raspberry Pi (64 bits, AArch64).

 ### Desktop

-Run the application on JVM/HotSpot:
+You can run the application on a JVM on your desktop (x86_64) machine:

     mvn gluonfx:run